 Colleen Buckley, Event Planner

-As an IACET Authorized Provider, Drug Information Association offers CEUs for its programs that qualify under the ANSI/IACET Standard.
-Drug Information Association is authorized by IACET to offer .7 CEUs for this program.
+As an IACET Authorized Provider, DIA offers CEUs for its programs that qualify under the ANSI/IACET Standard.
+DIA is authorized by IACET to offer .7 CEUs for this program.
 Participants must attend the entire program in order to be able to receive an IACET statement of credit.
 No partial credit will be awarded.